Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 - Community Extension gives 1.25x more than the Lite Node Extension.

 ⚠️ Important update: Grass will soon stop supporting both the Lite Node and Community extensions.
-That means the desktop node is your best option for stability and maximum rewards.
+That means the mobile app and desktop node are your best options for stability and maximum rewards.

 Can You Run Both the Extension and App at the Same Time on One Device?

 No, you can’t.
-If you run both together on your device, only one—either the desktop app or the browser extension—will connect to the Grass network.
+If you run both together on your device, only one — either the app or the browser extension — will connect to the Grass network.
 The one that connects first will start earning, and the other won’t work.

 In fact, trying to run both at once may sometimes cause connection issues for both.
 So, it’s best to stick with just one to ensure smooth performance and steady rewards.

-Grass is planning to launch its app for both Android and iOS soon.
+Grass is planning to launch its app for iOS soon.
 Once it’s officially available, I’ll update the details here.

-For now, if you really want to try it on mobile, you can run the Chrome extension (Lite Node) using browsers like Mises or Kiwi.
-But keep in mind—Grass is planning to stop support for extensions soon, so it might stop working at any time.
+For now, if you really want to try it on iOS mobile, you run the Chrome extension (Lite Node) using browsers like Mises or Kiwi.
+But keep in mind — Grass is planning to stop support for extensions soon, so it might stop working at any time.

 What Earning Opportunities Does Grass Offer?